dji-sdk/Onboard-SDK-Doc/source/cn/appendix/index.md

 </tr>
 </table>

 >If the flight plantform has no ultrasonic sensor, or its distance to the ground is higher than 3 meters, the height is supported by barometer and IMU only.
-Since the barometer is inaccurate being used indoor, height is unreliable in this case.
+Since the barometer is inaccurate when used indoor, height is unreliable in this case.

 ### Flight status